|What if I don’t feel worthy?||What education background is needed?

 If you are considering college seminary, and your grants and scholarships do not cover the cost of college seminary, you may want to consider applying for a student loan.
 If, after exploring all these options, the seminarian still finds himself unable to cover the cost of tuition, talk to the Vocation Director about other options.

 Where will I live during seminary training?

 For most of seminary training, you live at the seminary.
 It is where you have your classes, where you study and where you eat and sleep.
 For guys in the theology program, they live in a parish during their internship year (between 2nd and 3rd Theology).
-It is encouraged, in the summers, for men to live in parishes if possible.
+It is encouraged, in the summers, for men to live in parishes, if possible.
 College seminarians may want to find summer employment to help cover tuition costs.

 What are the required courses at the Seminary?

 You will complete 45 academic courses (141 quarter credit hours) in Scripture, Dogmatic Theology, Moral/Spiritual Theology, Church History, Liturgy, Music, Sacramental Theology, Canon Law, Religious Education, Evangelization, Pastoral Counseling & Leadership and Homiletics.
 You will also complete an additional 9 courses as part of the USCCB Program of Priestly Formation (27 quarter hours) with 3 classes in Biblical Studies, 2 courses in Moral/Spiritual Theology, 3 courses in Dogmatic-Liturgical Theology and 1 open elective.

 What education background is needed?